-- Requirements to stay in the shelter are the following: You must have a photo ID, if you have children, either a social security card or birth certificate is needed for each child.
+- You must have a photo ID and if you have children, either a social security card or birth certificate is needed for each child.

 Q: What if I have medical issues?
 Can I still stay at the Elizabeth Inn?

 - The Elizabeth Inn is not equipped to accomodate guests who are medically fragile, so please speak with a medical professional about respite care options.

 Q: Do you allow sexual offenders at the Elizabeth Inn?